ElektraInitiative/libelektra/doc/tutorials/benchmarking.md

 ```

-.
+to compare the performance of the plugins.
 The output of this benchmark would look something like this:

 ```
 Benchmark #1: bin/benchmark_plugingetset /tmp user yamlcpp get